 For the record, this turtle was the 3rd creature that my boys have found, and then lost, and then found.
 Luke once brought a frog home, and accidentally dropped it in my kitchen.
 The frog jumped under the stove and it took us a LONG time to get him out.
 The first incident though, was when Clark lost a SNAKE in my car – to read about that adventure: Click HERE.

-While raising four busy boys, I’ve spent countless hours finding activities to get them busy.
-We’ve lived through lots of LONG, COLD winters with nothing to do but be inside together.
+While raising four energetic boys, I’ve spent countless hours searching for ways to keep them engaged.
+We’ve endured many LONG, COLD winters cooped up indoors together.

 Pictures from one very long, extremely cold winter.
 Every day felt like Groundhog Day!